Clever Single Sign-On Quickstart Guide

 🚧

-The Authorization header requires your Client ID and Client Secret joined by a colon and Base64 encoded.
+The Authorization header must contain your client ID and client secret joined by a colon and Base64-encoded.

 {